golles/ha-tomtom-travel-time/README.md

 1. Check the [existing issues](https://github.com/golles/ha-tomtom-travel-time/issues) first.
 2. If you find a new issue, [create a detailed bug report](https://github.com/golles/ha-tomtom-travel-time/issues/new).
-3. Include debug logs and your device model information.
+3. Include debug logs and the integration diagnostics file.

 ## Contributing